Corydalis: Traditional Chinese Herb for Pain Relief

 • It is valued for its analgesic effects in managing pain and is seen as a ‘warm’ herb used to counter ‘cold’ conditions in the body.

-• Modern supports Corydalis’ efficacy in managing pain, as it contains bioactive compounds, primarily alkaloids, including a potent analgesic compound called dehydrocorybulbine (DHCB).
+• Modern scientific research supports Corydalis’ efficacy in managing pain, as it contains bioactive compounds, primarily alkaloids, including a potent analgesic compound called dehydrocorybulbine (DHCB).

 • Corydalis can be prepared as a decoction, capsules, or tinctures, with dosage varying depending on individual constitution, condition, and Qi balance.